 God made human beings, and God likes all the good that he put in us.
 Literature is one of the very good things.
 Let’s continue with literature for a bit.

-An honored technique in literature is to take a historical person or event and tell it in such a way that it applies to current events.
+An honored technique in literature is to write ostensibly about a historical person or event, but the reader knows the author is really making a statement about current events.
 (The TV series M.A.S.H. is a perfect example: stories set in Korean War times but with the 60’s and the Vietnam War in mind.)
 Sometimes stories are the best way for authors to say what they want to say about their world.
 Details are changed or made up.
 When that happens, we don’t put down the book and say, “This is lies.”
 It’s literature and sometimes good literature, and God is pleased.

 Let’s imagine that happening in the Old Testament.
 I’m thinking of the story of Joseph and his 11 brothers.
 Imagine you’re a member of the tribe of Judah and you’re reading this story about the “olden days.”
 You notice that Judah, one of Joseph’s brothers, not only has the name of your tribe but he also seems to possess qualities you associate with your tribe.
 Let’s say that the author of the story did it deliberately, changing or making up details to make the story apply to today.
 Now do we say that the Bible contains errors?
 Or do we say people tell stories and God is OK with having stories in his book?
 Do we close the Bible in frustration?
 Or do we say the Bible is literature, sometimes very good literature, as in the case of the Joseph saga; and literature serves many purposes.

 The Catholic Church says that Sacred Scripture teaches without error the truths necessary for our salvation.
 She doesn’t say that accurate historical or scientific information is necessary for our salvation.
 The Church says that God worked with human authors and their human characteristics and abilities.
 She doesn’t say that this procedure led to a perfect product in every respect.
 So we can rephrase the title of this piece: